spences10/scottspence.com/copy/about.md

 I create content written in the blog here and educational videos supporting the written content.

-I'm a second career dev that reskilled from a VBA analyst developer role into web development.
+I'm a second career dev that re-skilled from a VBA analyst developer role into web development.

 I have been spending a lot of time working in Svelte and SvelteKit